 Victim of Financial Fraud?
 Call Now

-Cary Urich (CRD #: 2132001), a broker registered with United Planners’ Financial Services of America, allegedly committed several FINRA violations, according to his BrokerCheck record, accessed on October 15, 2022.
+Cary Urich (CRD #: 2132001), a broker registered with Vanderbilt Securities, allegedly committed several FINRA violations, according to his BrokerCheck record, accessed on September 14, 2025.
+Investors may have also worked with him through Vanderbilt Advisory Services and Consolidated Portfolio Review Corporation.
 Keep reading if you have questions about his conduct as a broker.

 Investor Dispute